FlxPeters/netbox-plugin-prometheus-sd/README.md

 As Netbox plugins cannot be tested standalone, we need invoke to start all code embedded in Netbox Docker containers.

 All code to run in docker is located under `.devcontainer` which is also the starting point for VScode remote containers (not finished yet).

+To start a virtual env managed by poetry run `poetry shell`.